Skip to main content

 compactacts on entire memory at oncerelocates live blocks into a freshly allocated heap to eliminate gaps in the free list.
 This prevents the fragmentation of heap blocks in long-running programs and normally occurs much less frequently than the mark and sweep phases

+Mark and sweep are done in incremental slices — each slice causes a brief pause, but the collection is interleaved with the running program.
+Only compaction is a true stop-the-world operation.
 Compaction touches the entire memory in one go, though it’s a rare operation — it’s for defragging.

 Allocating on the Major Heap #